Prince Philip, Duke of Edinburgh: Royal house

-Elizabeth's accession to the throne brought up the question of the name of the royal house, as Elizabeth would typically have taken Philip's last name upon marriage.
-Lord Mountbatten advocated the name House of Mountbatten.
-Philip suggested House of Edinburgh after his ducal title.
+Elizabeth's accession to the throne raised the question of the name of the royal house, as she would typically have taken Philip's surname upon marriage.
+Lord Mountbatten advocated the name "House of Mountbatten", while Philip suggested "House of Edinburgh" after his ducal title.
 When Elizabeth's grandmother Queen Mary heard of this, she informed Winston Churchill, who later advised Elizabeth to issue a royal proclamation declaring that the royal house was to remain known as the House of Windsor.
 Philip privately complained, "I am nothing but a bloody amoeba.
 I am the only man in the country not allowed to give his name to his own children."

-In February 1960, the Queen issued an Order in Council declaring that Mountbatten-Windsor would be the surname of the couple's male-line descendants who are not styled as Royal Highness or titled as prince or princess.
-While it seems Elizabeth had "absolutely set her heart" on such a change and had it in mind for some time, it occurred only 11 days before the birth of their third child, Prince Andrew, and only after three months of protracted correspondence between English constitutional expert Edward Iwi (who averred that, without such a change, the royal child would be born with "the Badge of Bastardy") and Harold Macmillan, who had attempted to refute Iwi's arguments.
-Elizabeth and Philip's fourth child, Prince Edward, was born in March 1964.
+In February 1960, the Queen issued an Order in Council declaring that Mountbatten-Windsor would be the surname of the couple's male-line descendants who are not styled as "Royal Highness" or titled as prince or princess.
+Although Elizabeth had "absolutely set her heart" on such a change and had considered it for some time, it occurred only 11 days before the birth of their third child, Prince Andrew, and only after three months of protracted correspondence between English constitutional expert Edward Iwi – who argued that, without such a change, the royal child would be born with "the Badge of Bastardy" – and Harold Macmillan, who had attempted to refute Iwi's arguments.
+Philip and Elizabeth's fourth child, Prince Edward, was born in March 1964.

-Six months after she acceded to the throne, Elizabeth announced that Philip was to have "place, pre-eminence and precedence" next to her "on all occasions and in all meetings, except where otherwise provided by Act of Parliament".
+Six months after she acceded to the throne, Elizabeth announced that Philip was to have "place, pre-eminence and precedence" next to her "on all occasions and in all meetings, except where otherwise provided by act of parliament".
 She also intervened to ensure that Philip would serve as regent for their son Charles in the event of her unexpected death.
 Parliament passed a bill to that effect in 1953.
 Contrary to rumours over the years, Elizabeth and Philip were said by insiders to have had a strong relationship throughout their marriage, despite the challenges of Elizabeth's reign.
 Elizabeth referred to Philip in a speech on the occasion of her Diamond Jubilee in 2012 as her "constant strength and guide".

-Philip received a Parliamentary annuity (of £359,000 since 1990 (Note: The amount was set by the Civil List (Increase of Financial Provision) Order 1990.
+Philip received a Parliamentary annuity (of £359,000 from 1990 (Note: The amount was set by the Civil List (Increase of Financial Provision) Order 1990.
 It was initially set at £40,000 in the Civil List Act 1952, raised to £65,000 by the Civil List Act 1972, and raised to £165,000 by the Civil List (Increase of Financial Provision) Order 1984.)) to meet official expenses in carrying out public duties.
 The annuity was unaffected by the reform of royal finances under the Sovereign Grant Act 2011.
 Any part of the allowance that was not used to meet official expenditure was liable for tax.
 In practice, the entire allowance was used to fund his official duties.